sodascience/metasyn/docs/source/improve_synth.rst

 Privacy: ``privacy``
 ^^^^^^^^^^^^^^^^^^^^

-Using privacy plug-ins (see :doc:`extensions`), metasyn can increase the level of privacy.
+Using privacy plug-ins (see :doc:`plugins`), metasyn can increase the level of privacy.
-An example is ``disclosure`` privacy, which limits the influence of various problematic situations such as outliers.
+An example is ``disclosure`` privacy, which limits the influence of various disclosive values such as outliers on the fitted distributions.

 .. tab:: Python